Western Seminary Sacramento Campus

-Western Seminary Sacramento campus is located in the capital city of California, nested in the San Joaquin Valley.
+Western Seminary Sacramento campus is located in the capital city of California, near the juncture of the San Joaquin and Sacramento Valleys.
 Sacramento is a growing urban center in Northern California with a focus for technological, agricultural, and political progress, housing one of the most ethnically diverse populations in the nation.

 This Sacramento campus was founded in 1991 on the campus of Arcade Church.
-It is located just four miles south of Interstate 80, and eight miles northeast of Downtown Sacramento.
-The campus relocateed to larger, upgraded facilities in the nearby Rocklin area in 2014.
+The campus relocated to larger, upgraded facilities in the nearby Rocklin area in 2014.

 Seminary Degrees and Training Programs

 Master of Arts in Marital and Family Therapy (MFT)